ArturJS/Jogging-App/README.md

 ## Requirements

-NodeJS version should be at least 8.12.0. npm version should be at least 6.4.1.
+NodeJS version should be at least 8.12.0.

+npm version should be at least 6.4.1.

-Docker version at least 18.06.1-ce.
+Docker version at least 18.06.1-ce. (only if you need to run via docker)

 ## Installation